 While winter snow isn’t as big of a culprit in causing accidents as you might have expected, drivers should take the same precautions and care while behind the wheel all year round.
 Use extra care when driving in the rain; rainy conditions factor the most highly in vehicular accidents.
 Seatbelts should always be worn.
 The driver should pay implicit attention to the road, not the radio or their cellular device.
 Also, the speed limit should always be respected.

 Following these basic safety rules all year round will ensure you have another spring fling or drive through next year’s winter wonderland.

 I invite you to contact us.
-The Law Offices of Joseph Lombardo has been representing clients in personal injury matters in Southern New Jersey for over 20 years.
+Lombardo Law Group, LLC has been representing clients in personal injury matters in Southern New Jersey for over 20 years.
 We have offices conveniently located in Hammonton, NJ and Atlantic City, NJ.
 If you have been injured, there are certain time deadlines for seeing a doctor and filing a claim that you must follow.
 It is important that you contact an attorney as soon after you have been injured or you begin to show symptoms of a serious health issue.
 If you are seeking an Atlantic City or Hammonton, NJ lawyer, contact us today for a free, initial consultation.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers

 “Joe is a top-notch attorney who zealously represents his clients with intelligence, compassion and integrity.
 A great resource and team player, I wholeheartedly recommend Joe Lombardo.”